-Today, you will take Section 1 of the (fill in the appropriate grade level) Mathematics Test.
-You will not be allowed to use a calculator.
+Today, you will take Section 1 of the Algebra I Mathematics Test.
+There will be no more than 16 questions in this Section.

-You will have no more than 16 questions in this Section.
+You will NOT be allowed to use a calculator in this Section.

 Read each question.
 Then, follow the directions to answer each question.
 Mark your answers by completely filling in the circles in your answer document.
-Do not make any pencil marks outside of the circles.
+Do NOT make any pencil marks outside of the circles.
 If you need to change an answer, be sure to erase your first answer completely.